WandThe Magic Wand and Other Operators

 End ReaminingOperatorsDerived.

-Note: these derived operators could also be defined directly as predicate over heaps.
+Of course, these derived operators could also be defined directly as predicate over heaps.
 The definitions are shown below.
-Establishing properties of such low-level definitions requires more effort than establishing properties for the derived definitions shown above.
+However, establishing properties of such low-level definitions requires more effort than establishing properties for the derived definitions shown above.
 Indeed, when operators are defined as derived operations, their properties may be established with help of the powerful entailment simplification tactic xsimpl.

 Module ReaminingOperatorsDirect.